-Because this decision could affect many workplaces around Australia, we thought we would break it down and explain to you what it might mean for your workplace.
+Because the sick leave entitlements decision could affect many workplaces around Australia, we thought we would break it down and explain to you what it might mean for your workplace.

-We will start with a legal interpretation of this decision, but it you would prefer an easier read, jump to the end.
+We will start with a legal interpretation of this decision.

 Legal discussion of the case: